wpengine/headless-docs/atlas-search/public-api/index.md

 }
 ```

-We are deleting a document with the `id` of `"my-document-id"` The mutation returns a `DocumentMutationResponse` object that includes the `id`, `data` fields of the deleted document.
+We are deleting a document with the `id` of `my-document-id` The mutation returns a `DocumentMutationResponse` object that includes the `id` and `data` fields of the deleted document.